playmaticai/playmatic-action/README.md

 ### On pushes to a branch

-This workflow runs a Playmatic test on a staging or development environment after code is pushed to a specific branch.
+This workflow runs a Playmatic test after code is pushed to a specific branch.

 ```yaml
 # .github/workflows/playmatic-push.yml